Surile/react-native-sunmi-printer/README.md

 ## Broadcast-Event-Listener

 You can enable `Output Via Broadcast` option in your SUNMI Device `Scanner's Settings` and then listen the `onScanSuccess` Event with the `result`.
+You have to use physical special key buttons on your SUNMI device or soft floating button on your device (if you enabled that)  to trigger infrared scanning for the barcodes .
+And then afterwards , you can get the result in the `onScanSuccess` event.

 ```js